Micheál Martin: 2021

+2022

 Late on 16 March 2022, Martin tested positive for COVID-19 while he was at an event in Washington, D.C., United States, being held for St Patrick's Day.
 This meant Martin could not personally meet President of the United States Joe Biden at the White House as planned the next day.
 Biden and Martin met virtually instead, with Martin isolating in Blair House.
 Unable to return to Ireland as planned, Martin planned to chair the next cabinet meeting from the Irish embassy in Washington.

 Martin made an official visit to Ukraine in July 2022 amidst the Russian invasion of Ukraine.
 This was the first official visit made by a Taoiseach to Ukraine.
 Martin stated he would provide support for Ukraine joining the European Union and condemned attacks on civilians.

 As part of the 2020 coalition agreement between Fianna Fáil, Fine Gael and the Green Party, Martin resigned as Taoiseach on 17 December 2022 to allow the appointment of Leo Varadkar as Taoiseach and the formation of a new government, which will be a continuation of the tri-party coalition for the remainder of the 33rd Dáil.

-Tánaiste, Minister for Foreign Affairs and Minister for Defence (2022–present)
+Tánaiste, Minister for Foreign Affairs and Minister for Defence (2022–2025)

 On 17 December 2022, Martin was appointed Tánaiste, Minister for Foreign Affairs and Minister for Defence in a cabinet reshuffle after Leo Varadkar's appointment as Taoiseach.

+On 12 April 2023, Martin met with U.S. president Joe Biden as he toured Carlingford Castle and Dundalk in County Louth, during Biden's four-day visit to the island of Ireland.

+In 2023, Martin launched the Consultative Forum on International Security Policy, a 4-day, 3-city conference on the subject of International security, to be held in June.
+The programme for the forum has been criticised by the President Michael D. Higgins.

+In March 2024, Martin criticised the Israeli blockade of the Gaza Strip, saying that "The use of starvation as a weapon of war is a blatant violation of international humanitarian law."

+Taoiseach (2025–present)

+At the 2024 general election, Martin was re-elected to the Dáil.
+Martin was awarded "Politician of the Year" by the Journal for his performance and election result.
+He was elected again as Taoiseach in a 95–76 vote by the Dáil on 23 January 2025 following a coalition agreement between Fianna Fáil, Fine Gael and with the support of several independent TDs.

+In March 2025, Martin condemned the renewed Israeli attacks on the Gaza Strip and called on all parties to respect the ceasefire and the agreement to release hostages.